Drycargo/PhysicsBossMod_Terraria1.4Mod/README.md

 	- [Vertex Shaders and Other High Level Render Effects (in Chinese) by *DXTsT*](https://space.bilibili.com/38386290)
 	- [RenderTarget2D (in Chinese) and Other Extremely Well-designed Visual Effects by *yiyang233*](https://space.bilibili.com/24132024)

+## Contents, Design Experience and Current Progress
+### Boss: Chaos Theory *(In Progress)*
+This boss features projectile and attack patterns that refer to the [Chaos Theory](https://en.wikipedia.org/wiki/Chaos_theory): there are underlying patterns behind the seemingly random superficial phenomenon, but they are usually so hard to be generalize into deterministic formulae that we can only simulate them with step-by-step computer simulation.
+There are plenty of Physical simulations of Chaos Phenomenon; with proper restrictions, they can be implemented into boss fights that largely enhance the visual effects and playability with the element of randomness.

+I intend to implement the following Patterns into the boss fight:
+- **Single Pendulum:** This is not necessarily a Chaos pattern, but it involves differential equations for solving a dynamic system.
+It is regarded as an intro to the boss fight;
+- **Electro-static Forces:** Following the formula $k\frac{Q_1Q_2}{r^2}$